-All biological scientists can expect a job growth of 4% in the years between 2014 and 2024.
-This is around half the average growth of all jobs in the US during the same period.
-Cutbacks are likely and roles may not be filled with following resignations and retirement.
+Naturalists can expect a job growth of 7% between 2020 and 2030.* Cutbacks are likely and roles may not be filled with following resignations and retirement.
 The reason for this slowdown is a heavy reliance on government funding at the Federal and the state level.
 Some of this cutback may be mitigated by private investment and academia, however.

 What Are the Education Requirements to Become a Naturalist?

 Naturalism is a broad academic area incorporating biology, chemistry, evolutionary science, math and geography.
 High school students need a good understanding in these areas in order to be accepted onto a relevant degree course.
 Due to this breadth, there are many degree options open to the aspiring naturalist.